-How do I sign up for a home energy audit?Sign up by contacting one of our Power Wise Residential Market Actors.
+How do I sign up for an assessment ?Sign up by contacting one of our Power Wise Residential Market Actors.

-How much does a home energy audit cost?The assessment of the home is paid for by Cleco Power.
-Once the assessment has been completed, the contractor will notify you of which measures you are eligible for at no cost to you.
-Any items that require payment, must be approved by the customer before work can begin.
+How much does the assessment cost?The assessment of the home is billed directly to Cleco Power.
+Once the assessment is complete, the contractor will let you know which measures you are eligible for.
+Any items that require payment must be approved by the customer before work can begin.

-What happens after I sign up/when will the home energy audit be conducted?Scheduling is based on the contractor's availability.
+What happens after I sign up/when will the assessment be conducted?Scheduling is based on the contractor's availability.

 How long does it normally take?The assessment will vary based on the size, structure and upgrades.
 It is recommended that you allow for 5-6 hours.

-Do I have to be home during the home energy audit?Yes.
+Do I have to be home?Yes.
 An adult over the age of 18 must be present during the assessment.

-Are home energy audits being conducted during the pandemic?Yes.
+Are assessments conducted during the pandemic?Yes.
 The program is voluntary to customers, and we encourage contractors to follow CDC guidelines and safe practices.
 Cleco Power is monitoring the program and following the recommendations of governing authorities and can opt to pause the program to ensure the safety of customers, employees, contractors and community.